 Ongoing expenses include:

-Accounting and Tax Compliance:/strong>
+Accounting and Tax Compliance:

 Social Security Contributions: